Formerly "Baghdad Band-Aid"

 My Photo

-I got out of the army in October 2007, and went back to being a Paramedic.
-I am now bridging to get my RN/BSN.
+I got out of the Army in October 2007, and went back to being a Paramedic.
+I am now working as an RN in Case Management.

 Thursday, August 28, 2008